“Tysha Sokolovna,” a tinny voice rasped in the darkness. “Ms. Sokolovna, can you hear me?”

 “You plugged in, taking Errinson’s place.
 You dodged the second rocket barrage and were able to warp the damaged ship back to the School of Applied Knowledge station in orbit around Todaki V. You saved them all.
 That kind of dedication is a truly rare quality.”

-She tried to blink without eyelids, not understanding.
+She tried to blink without eyelids in the viscous darkness, not understanding.
 “But that’s impossible—the doctors said I would never be able to sync with a machine interface without irreparable damage.”
 A new feeling of dread and horror washed over her.

 “There’s a funny thing about the word ‘irreparable,'” the voice offered, almost too casually.
 “We can address all number of physical ailments, if it’s important enough to the collective for us to do so.
-A large factor of whether or not the time and energy is worthwhile depends on the mind, the attitude, and makeup of the patient in question.
+A large factor of whether or not the time, energy, and expense is worthwhile depends on the mind, the attitude, and makeup of the patient in question.
 You did very well to prove yourself in that skirmish.”

 Tysha couldn’t respond, daren’t respond.